I

 - C&H

-Sugar: A large gingerbread house: simple roof, sides and front/back,
+- A complete house: simple roof, sides and front/back,

 ready for cutout.